10 Tips for Creating a Great Mobile Internal Communications Strategy

 One thing I like about apps is that they leave room to have more fun with your mobile internal communications strategy and content.
 We always say, “your news feed should reflect your culture.”

 FOR EXAMPLE: At theEMPLOYEEapp, one of our core values is ENJOY.
 So, if our news feed was nothing but PDFs and policy updates, that would not exactly be a fun channel that employees wanted to use (although we’d still need those documents for work).
 Instead, our internal employee app is full of employee recognition, employee spotlights, in-the-news stories, our latest marketing content, etc. All that in addition to things like our KPI dashboard (we also value accountability), HR documents, and more day-to-day business updates.

 Tip 7: Ask Yourself, “Would I Click On That?”

 A natural extension of tip six is strategically thinking about post titles and captions.
 When you’re able to be less formal and include more engaging content, you can have more fun with post titles.

 When we do consulting sessions with our clients, we’ll ask them to think about the user experience.
 If an employee was scrolling through the news feed, would they want to click on your content?
 Unlike email, you can draw them in with content thumbnails, captions, and a title—three chances to get someone to stop scrolling.
 And while the ultimate goals of our mobile internal communications strategy isn’t just click-through rates, you have to engage employees first in order to get them to take action.

 Tip 8: Rock That Editorial Calendar

 We LOVE a good content calendar.
 Whether you’re just using excel or a premium solution, you want to get organized.
-This helps you plan content out in advance—which is helpful for creating videos or podcasts—and also work with cross-functional stakeholders on their campaigns.
+This helps you plan content out in advance and work with cross-functional stakeholders on their campaigns.
 This helps track what content is getting a push notification, what groups it’s going to, and more.

 Tip 9: Check The Analytics